Kellsonphilips/DKill-token/README.md

 - fork or clone this repo `git clone repo URL`
 - this project uses `motoko ICP language` so follow the steps provided in this `doc`
 - ICP works around `canisters` and you will be working with `canister Ids`
+- through the `CLI` use codes provided to fetch your `canister ids` and your `principal ids`
+- each and everyone are assigned a different `canister id` and `principal ids`
+- having multiple canisters , each canister has a different `canister id`

+---

 # Check your Balance